PhilBeaufort/docs/_posts/2025-04-06-ubuntu-server-install-and-setup.md

   - User name `<user_name>`
   - password `<user_password>`

-1. You can activate Ubuntu pro right now if you want by entering the code given if you choose to activate here : [https://ubuntu.com/pro/attach](https://ubuntu.com/pro/attach)
+1. You can activate Ubuntu pro right now if you want by entering the code given if you choose to activate here : [https://ubuntu.com/pro/attach](https://ubuntu.com/pro/attach){: target="_blank" }
 1. Install OpenSSH server if you want to connect through SSH.
 You can import it if you added your public Key to you GitHub account.
 1. You are also given the option to install packages before completing the installation.
 1. Wait for the reboot and keep the local IP address of the server for remote access.